wwymak/mojo-gpu-puzzles/book/src/puzzle_09/essentials.md

 **Key insight**: LLDB is perfect for **host-side debugging** - everything that happens on your CPU before and after GPU execution.
 For the actual GPU kernel debugging, you need our next approach...

-## Tutorial step 2: Professional binary debugging
+## Tutorial step 2: Binary debugging

 You've learned JIT debugging - now let's explore the **professional approach** used in production environments.